acquire-project/acquire-driver-zarr/src/README.md

 Subclass of the `Zarr` class.
 Implements abstract methods for writer allocation and metadata.
-Specifically, `ZarrV2` allocates one writer of type `ChunkWriter` for each multiscale level-of-detail and writes metadata in the format specified by the [Zarr V2 spec](https://zarr.readthedocs.io/en/stable/spec/v2.html).
+Specifically, `ZarrV2` allocates one writer of type `ZarrV2Writer` for each multiscale level-of-detail and writes metadata in the format specified by the [Zarr V2 spec](https://zarr.readthedocs.io/en/stable/spec/v2.html).

 ### The `ZarrV3` class

 Subclass of the `Zarr` class.
 Implements abstract methods for writer allocation and metadata.
-Specifically, `ZarrV3` allocates one writer of type `ShardWriter` for each multiscale level-of-detail and writes metadata in the format specified by the [Zarr V3 spec](https://zarr-specs.readthedocs.io/en/latest/specs.html).
+Specifically, `ZarrV3` allocates one writer of type `ZarrV3Writer` for each multiscale level-of-detail and writes metadata in the format specified by the [Zarr V3 spec](https://zarr-specs.readthedocs.io/en/latest/specs.html).